DennisHartmannCodes/DennisHartmannCodes.github.io/_pages/astro.md

 profile:
   align: right
   image: IMG_4634.jpeg
-  image_circular: True # crops the image to make it circular # Add a custom class
+  image_circular: True # crops the image to make it circular
   more_info: >
     <p>Whitmore Lab 322 - Institute for Gravitation and the Cosmos</p>